 BA Human Services, and Diploma in Social Service Work (SSW)

 Working on a sliding scale creates the opportunity for [more] equitable access to psychotherapy services.
+I do my best to make therapy as financially accessible as possible, while also balancing my own sustainability.
 I do not require proof of income of any kind – I trust that the rate we agree upon is appropriate for your needs at the time we set it.

 Fees are based on a variety of factors that are not limited to income.
-Some things to consider include: student loans, survivor credit card debt, access to employment, immigration / refugee/ precarious status, disability, or supporting others beyond immediate family.
+Some things to keep in mind as you consider a lower sliding scale spot include: student loans, survivor credit card debt, access to employment, immigration / refugee/ precarious status, disability, or supporting others beyond immediate family.
 Because some of these factors might influence your decision making, we can work together to determine what rate is appropriate for your needs.

 This can be an ongoing conversation as work shifts, or different factors come into play.
 If you find yourself in a position where we need to decrease your amount, or decrease the regularity of sessions, we can have a conversation about that at any time.
 Or, if you find yourself in a position where you can contribute a higher amount, this will create more opportunities to open spaces in the lower range of the fee structure.